The Pulse of K-Entertainment

 Who is Sumi Jo and why is her SM Entertainment deal notable?

-Sumi Jo is a Grammy winning South Korean soprano who made her international debut in 1986 at Teatro Verdi in Trieste, according to Yonhap.
-Her new deal is notable because SM Entertainment said she is becoming the first exclusive recording artist under SM Classics, the company's classical and jazz label.
-That makes the signing a broader strategy move, not just a one album collaboration.
+Sumi Jo is a Grammy-winning South Korean soprano who made her international debut in 1986 at Teatro Verdi in Trieste, according to Yonhap.
+Her new deal matters because SM Entertainment said she is becoming the first exclusive recording artist under SM Classics, the company's classical and jazz imprint.
+That makes the signing a long-term strategy move, not a one-off collaboration.

 When does Sumi Jo's Continuum album come out?

 Sumi Jo's 40th anniversary album Continuum is scheduled for release in May 2026, according to Yonhap and The Korea Herald.
-SM Entertainment had not disclosed the exact release date in the reports published on April 21.
-The album is expected to arrive as the first major project under Jo's new exclusive recording deal with SM Classics.
+SM Entertainment had not disclosed the exact release date in reports published on April 21.
+The album is being positioned as the first major project under Jo's new exclusive recording agreement with SM Classics.

 Is EXO's Suho featured on Sumi Jo's Continuum?

-Yes, The Korea Herald reported that Continuum includes a duet with Suho of EXO as part of the album's crossover concept.
+Yes.
+The Korea Herald reported that Continuum includes a duet with Suho of EXO as part of the album's crossover concept.
 The same report said violinist Danny Koo also appears on the project.
-That detail is one reason the album has drawn attention outside the classical world and into the wider K entertainment conversation.
+That detail is a big reason the release has drawn interest beyond classical music circles and into the wider K-entertainment conversation.

 Share This Article